Scarborough, Ontario: Public transit

 The expansion of Toronto in the east, in the 19th century, led to the development of housing stock along the Kingston Road and Danforth Road corridors in Scarborough.
 This led to the creation of a transit line.
 In 1893, the Toronto and Scarboro' Electric Railway, Light and Power Company built a single-track radial line along Kingston Road to Blantyre.
 Over the next 13 years this was extended to West Hill.
 In 1904, the line became the Scarboro Division of the Toronto and York Radial Railway.
 Service continued along this line until 1936 when it was replaced by bus service.

-Today, public transportation in the district is primarily provided by the Toronto Transit Commission (TTC), operating bus and rapid transit routes in the district.

-The Line 2 Bloor–Danforth subway line has three subway stations in Scarborough: Victoria Park, Warden, and Kennedy, the current eastern terminus.
-Beginning at Kennedy station, Line 3 Scarborough, also known as the Scarborough RT, runs north and east toward Scarborough City Centre.
-It runs at grade for two stops until Ellesmere Road where it becomes elevated until it reaches its terminus at McCowan Road.
-Feeding the rapid transit stations are the extensive bus routes operated by the TTC.
+Since 1921, the Toronto Transit Commission (TTC) gradually expanded its public transportation network to Scarborough.
+Today, it operates bus and rapid transit routes in the district.
+Line 2 Bloor–Danforth has three subway stations in Scarborough: Victoria Park, Warden, and Kennedy, the current eastern terminus.
+In 1985, the Government of Ontario opened the Scarborough RT, an above-ground light metro line that operated between Kennedy station at its west and McCowan Road at its east.
+In 2023, the line shut down permanently due to aging Infrastructure which also caused a derailment earlier that year.

-A planned extension of Line 2 further into the district started in June 2021 and is expected to be complete around 2030.
-The line will be extended 7.8 kilometres and will include three new stations from the existing Kennedy station to McCowan Road and Sheppard Avenue.
-Line 3 is planned to be decommissioned in 2023.
+Construction of an extension of Line 2 further east into Scarborough started in June 2021 and is expected to be complete around 2030.
+The line will be extended 7.8 kilometres from Kennedy station with stations at McCowan Road-Lawrence Avenue, Scarborough Centre, and McCowan Road-Sheppard Avenue.
 Line 5 Eglinton is a light rail line under construction, which will have its eastern terminus at Kennedy station.

-Other local public transportation services that operate in Scarborough include Durham Region Transit and York Region Transit.
+The City of Toronto is also proposing another light rail line known as the Eglinton East LRT that is planned to operate from Kennedy station to the University of Toronto Scarborough.

 Seven rail stations also provide access to two commuter rail lines operated by GO Transit.
 The Lakeshore East line runs across the south end of the district with Rouge Hill GO Station, Guildwood GO Station, Eglinton GO Station, and Scarborough GO Station running from east to west.
-The Stouffville line runs north-south in the west end of Scarborough with Milliken GO Station, Agincourt GO Station, Kennedy GO Station.
+The Stouffville line runs north–south in the west end of Scarborough with Milliken GO Station, Agincourt GO Station, Kennedy GO Station.
 An eight station on the Stouffville line will be constructed between Milliken and Agincourt stations at Finch–Kennedy GO Station.
-GO Transit also operates bus routes at Scarborough Centre Bus Terminal with intercity bus lines also operating.
+Other connecting public transportation services with connections to TTC bus routes in Scarborough include Durham Region Transit and York Region Transit.